ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Conclusions

-Commercial user interfaces have stagnated with the same mobile GUI for the past decade.
-Although these GUIs work well for communicating exact information (e.g., from a menu) and binary actions (e.g., using a button), they are not expressive enough to communicate and collect complex information such as the way a waiter or waitress can obtain a person's order from a restaurant menu. \mr{} attempts to break that UI stagnation by allowing developers to create multimodal UIs that allow for more expressiveness than traditional GUIs, with little additional programming effort. \mr{} accomplishes this by introducing a new object-oriented state programming framework coupled with a powerful natural language understanding module that leverages the capabilities of LLMs.
-In this paper, we demonstrated the expressiveness, usefulness, and accuracy of the \mr{} framework.
-In the future, through the introduction of developer tools based on frameworks like \mr{}, and the research on multimodal interaction these tools enable, we hope to see humans communicating with computers more expressively and more easily.
+Commercial user interfaces have stagnated with the GUI for more than a decade.
+Although these GUIs work well for communicating exact information (e.g., from a menu) and binary actions (e.g., using a button), they are not expressive enough to communicate and collect rich multimodal information, such as the way a waiter or waitress can obtain a person's order from a restaurant menu. \mr{} attempts to break that UI stagnation by enabling developers to create multimodal UIs that allow for more expressiveness than traditional GUIs, with little additional programming effort. \mr{} accomplishes this first by introducing an interaction programming paradigm where the interaction logic is better separated from user interface implementation and second by using a powerful natural language understanding module that leverages the capabilities of LLMs to execute code in the interaction logic.
+In this paper, we demonstrated the easy adoption of the \mr{} framework for developers and tested the expressiveness, usefulness, and accuracy of the resulting multimodal apps with end-users.
+In the future, by introducing developer tools based on frameworks like \mr{}, and the research on the multimodal interactions these tools enable, we hope to see humans communicating with computers more expressively and more easily.

-\begin{acks} We thank the reviewers and the participants in our user studies for their feedback.
-We also thank Tianshi Li for her feedback on writing and building early prototypes of the system. \end{acks}
+\begin{acks} We would like to thank the reviewers for their insightful feedback and the participants of our user studies for their invaluable input.
+We also want to acknowledge Meta Platforms, Inc., the Alfred P. Sloan Foundation, and the Verdant Foundation for their generous financial support.
+We are also grateful to Microsoft for providing Azure AI credits, which have been instrumental in advancing our research. \end{acks}